jsbachiller/jsbachiller.github.io/_pages/en-us/research.md

 [Draft available upon request]

-Abstract: Countries involved in international armed conflicts pay a high price in terms of human capital.
-By leveraging the start of the Russo-Ukrainian war in 2022, I analyse the cost that Russia-based researchers had to pay in academic terms.
+Countries involved in international armed conflicts pay a high price in terms of human capital.
+By leveraging the start of the Russo-Ukrainian war in 2022, I analyse causally the cost that Russia-based researchers had to pay in academic terms.
 I find that the start of the conflict brought along a penalty to academics based in Russia, who see their citations drop in a magnitude similar to the penalties found following paper retractions.
+This drop is heterogeneous by the origin of citations.
-I also find that they struggle to publish their research in international journals, even if they maintain similar productivity levels as in the pre-war period.
+I also find that Russian-based researchers struggle to publish their research in international journals, even if they maintain similar productivity levels as in the pre-war period.
 Emigration seems to alleviate the problem, although with some delay.
 {: style="text-align: justify"}

 * * *